TimothyYW/Battleship_project/README.md

 After input the coordinate for each ships, player will be able to input coordinate to where they would like to fire a shot.

+If player missed it will display " * ", while if it was a hit it will be shown by X.

+While the computer coordinates will be randomize and the player must guess where the ships are.

+Player and computer will be take turn to discover the ship location.

+In order to win the game either player or computer must sunk all 5 ships.

 This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
 The last update to this file was: **March 14, 2023**

 ## Reminders